clojuresque/base/README.txt

 ## Clojars Deployment

 **Note: Does work only on Unix/Mac OS via shell out to scp.
 Does not work on Windows!
-Make sure you have agent running which handles your clojars key.**
+Make sure you have an agent running which handles your clojars key.**

+## Überjars

+As Leiningen, Clojuresque now supports überjars.
+That means you can enable the `ueberjar` task with

+    ueberjar.enabled = true

+Then invoking `gradle ueberjar` will create a jar file with all runtime dependencies included.

 ## Issues

 This is **alpha** software!
 Expect problems!
 Please report issues in the bugtracker at [the lighthouse tracker][lh].
+Or email them to me.

 --
 Meikel Brandmeyer <mb@kotka.de>